ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

 ```

 ### Usage
+In the following, we assume that current directory is SVMRanker.

-After having installed the required software, SVMRanker can be used by entering the *src/* directory and then calling SVMRanker as follows:
+After having installed the required software, SVMRanker can be used by entering the **src/** directory and then calling SVMRanker as follows:
 ```
   python3 ./CLIMain.py --help
 ```